A decision layer for supply chains under pressure.

-Your supply chain data already exists, scattered across six systems that don't talk to each other.
-Map Collective fuses what you already have — bills of materials, trade records, vessel movements — into one live map of where you're exposed and how far a shock travels.
+Your supply chain data already exists, scattered across six systems that do not talk to each other.
+Map Collective fuses what you already have — bills of materials, trade records, vessel movements — into one live map of where you are exposed and how far a shock travels.
 No survey.
 No waiting on suppliers to self-report.
-The picture you needed before the headline broke.

 6 silos

-hold fragments of the one question none can answer alone
+Hold fragments of the one question none of them can answer alone

 ~60%

-of global trade sits below the declared customs layer
+Of global trade activity sits below the declared customs layer

 n-tier